CS639-Data-Management-for-Data-Science/f24/p7/README.md

 1. Go to https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct.
 Fill-out and submit the provided form to gain access to the model weights.
     * You can review your request status (pending/accepted) here: https://huggingface.co/settings/gated-repos.
 It typically takes ~15 minutes.

+**If your access request is denied**: Use any of the other fine-tuned variants of the same model family (preferably instruction-tuned).
+For e.g., one variant is an uncensored version, [`huihui-ai/Llama-3.2-1B-Instruct-abliterated`](https://huggingface.co/huihui-ai/Llama-3.2-1B-Instruct-abliterated).

 ### Step 4: Install Dependencies

 1. Please install the required dependencies by running the following code: